AndrzejJakubczak/React-website-project/README.md

 # E-Shopify
->
+> E-commerce website build by ReactJS and react-bootstrap.
 > Live demo [_here_](http://e-shopify.pl/).

 ## Technologies Used
+- react.js
-- HTML & CSS
+- react-dom-router
-- JavaScript
+- react-bootstrap

 ## Features
-- Home (list products)
-- Detail products
-- Product category
-- Cart
+- Fully responsive and mobile friendly
+- User can add items to cart
+- User can view details of an item
+- User can show total price in cart

 ## Screenshots